Skip to Content

 • The risk of an accident when the driver takes a curve at an incorrect speed is tripled.

-According to figures from this important organization, speed causes 40% of the accidents there are in the country, the following groups being the most vulnerable: cyclists, motorcyclists, and pedestrians (especially the elderly population).
+The National Road Safety Administration also draws attention to the incidence of speed in accidents.
+According to figures from this organization, speed causes 40% of the accidents there are in the country, cyclists, motorcyclists, and pedestrians (especially the elderly population) are the most vulnerable.

-What Is the 3 Second Rule?
+What Is the Three Second Rule?

 Common Injuries Suffered From Speeding Accidents

+Ruptures These types of injuries, unfortunately, are also very common in speeding traffic accidents.
 In the case of broken bones in the arms and legs, surgical interventions are accompanied by rehabilitation sessions and special physiotherapy for injuries caused by this type of accidents.

-Traumatic brain injury is another frequent type of wound in speeding traffic accidents, especially in motorcycle accidents and road accidents, where the head strikes violently against the ground or against one of the involved vehicles.
+Traumatic Brain Injury Traumatic brain injury is another frequent type of wound in speeding traffic accidents, especially in motorcycle accidents and road accidents, where the head strikes violently against the ground or against one of the involved vehicles.
+Depending on the force of the blow received, the consequences can be more or less serious; from contusions, to important neurological injuries, which are just some of the most common injuries.
+In all cases, regardless of their severity, each injury requires adequate and specialized rehabilitation treatment.

 How Can you Avoid a Speeding Accident?